-The MRMV4 is a protection relay which uses the latest Dual-Core-Processor Technology to provide precise and reliable protective functions and is very easy to operate.
-The MRMV4 provides all necessary functions to protect low and medium voltage motors at all power levels.
-The protection functions are based on current and voltage measurement and supervise all thermal conditions, motor start sequence, stall and locked rotor, undercurrent and incomplete sequence.
+The MRM4 is a protection relay which uses the latest Dual-Core-Processor Technology to provide precise and reliable protective functions and is very easy to operate.
+The MRM4 provides all necessary functions to protect low and medium voltage motors at all power levels.
+The protection functions are based on current measurement.
+They supervise the motor start sequence (motor start), they detect a stall or locked rotor condition and they monitor the thermal condition of the motor.